LA84 Foundation

 The Paul Ziffren Sports Resource Center houses the world's premier sports library.
 The library maintains an extensive collection of books, periodicals, photograph and moving footage, with a special emphasis on the Olympic Games.
 The traditional library has been supplemented by the development of an extensive electronic collection of 100,000 PDFs including scholarly publications, popular magazine and primary historical documents available at no cost on the LA84 Foundation website.

 The LA84 Foundation also hosts conferences and sponsors research on a variety of sport topics.
 The LA84 Foundations practical knowledge, acquired through years of direct involvement in youth sports, combined with its wide range of education services enables the Foundation to serve as a leading forum for the exchange of ideas and exploration of issues in sport.

 In June 2007, the Foundation adopted the name LA84 Foundation to establish a unique identity and honor the spirit of the 1984 Olympic Games, which created the Foundation's endowment.

 The swimming stadium used for the 1932 Olympic Games has been renamed the LA84 Foundation/John C. Argue Swim Stadium.
 Argue was instrumental in bringing the 1984 Olympic Games to Los Angeles.
 He later served as chair of the LA84 Foundation.

+The foundation also played a vital role on Los Angeles' bid to host the 2028 Summer Olympics, which marks the third time the city hosted the quadrennial games.